pkp/ui-library/src/docs/pages/accessibility.md

 ## Labelling for those without sight

 When a component uses icons or a visual layout to indicate the meaning of something, you must provide a text label for users without sight.
-You can use the `--screenReader` class to hide the label from sighted users but still expose it to screen readers.
+You can use the `-screenReader` class to hide the label from sighted users but still expose it to screen readers.

 You should _not_ use `display: hidden`, because screen readers will ignore the text.